rajaravivarma-r/arival-assignment/README.md

 ## Docker Instructions
-### First time setup
-* When setting up the App for the first time, just bring the database service up by running `docker compose up database`.
-This will init the database and setup the data directory
-* In another terminal bring the app service up by running `docker compose run -it auth-service /bin/sh` and run the migrations `bundle exec rake db:migrate`
-* After that bring up the web service by running `docker compose up auth-service`
+* Running `docker compose up` will bring up all services like the web server, background worker, database and redis.
+It also runs the migration that are already available.
+If you add new migrations then migrate it in a new container by doing `docker compose run -it auth-service /bin/sh` and refer to *Migration* section of the README.
 * To bring the REPL run `docker compose run -it auth-service /bin/sh` and inside the container run `bin/console`
-* To run background jobs bring redis up by running `docker compose up redis`

 ## Running background jobs
 * Run `bundle exec sidekiq -r ./config/sidekiq_config.rb` in one of the docker containers